Im-Josepaul/websitetester/README.md

 ## Background

 During my testing, I found a severe vulnerability in the **Campus Book** website used for campus-related tasks.
 It stored and showed personal information of students, hence it was prone to leaking data from outside parties or companies.
 I created this project to expose these security flaws.
-My college has, as a result, replaced the **Campus Book** website with **Etlab**, which is a much more secure alternative.

 ## Project Overview